 The Science Behind the Link

 Gum disease, or periodontal disease, is a chronic inflammatory condition caused by bacteria that accumulate in plaque on the teeth and gums.
 When left untreated, it can lead to gum inflammation, recession, and even tooth loss.
-But the effects don’t stop there.
-Research has shown that the bacteria and inflammatory markers associated with periodontal disease can enter the bloodstream, contributing to systemic inflammation.
+But the effects do not stop there.
+Research has shown that the bacteria and inflammatory markers associated with periodontal disease can enter the bloodstream, contributing to systemic inflammation.oThis systemic inflammation is a known risk factor for cardiovascular diseases, including atherosclerosis (the narrowing and hardening of arteries) and heart attacks.
+Studies suggest that people with severe periodontal disease may be at higher risk for heart disease, making the connection between the two more than coincidental.

 Shared Risk Factors